 It happened to be the same spring 1959 when Zeiss Jena brought out the above already mentioned Biometars 80 mm for the 35 mm SLR cameras Praktina and Exakta with the latest fully automatic aperture mechanism (left, Praktina version).
 But note that these new ASB-lenses still contained the Biometar formula from 1948 originally intended for the Rolleiflex.
 On the right an early copy of the 80 mm Biometar for the Praktisix based on the 1956 formula.

 Now finally in January 1957 Carl Zeiss Jena decided to apply for a patent in both German states (and more than two years later in the USA).
 The positive side of these patents for us today is that we can figure out what sorts of glass was used by Zeiss Jena.
 The second element for instance consists of high density crown glass type SSK10, which was conceived just a few years earlier by Werner Vogel and Wolfgang Heindorf in the Schott glassworks in Jena.
 The Biometar 2.8/80 from 1956 was a totally up to date standard lens by that time.
 Other manufacturers had to put in much more effort to make a lens such as good as the Biometar, resulting in six or even seven element designs.
 So in later years, when lenses were produced in a much modern way, the five element construction turned out to be very cost-effective as well.
 This might have been the reason why Zenza Bronica ordered some series of the Biometar for their cameras.
 Obviously there was a period in the 1970s when their usual lens supplier Nikon became too expensive.
-All we know is that Zeiss Jena made a batch of 3000 pieces in 1974 and another 560 pieces in 1979.
+All we know is that Zeiss Jena made a batch of 3000 pieces in 1974, 5000 pieces in 1977 and another 560 pieces in 1979.

 picture bei Ronald Stenzel